Tiki Wiki CMS Groupware: History

 In 2009, Tiki adopted a six-month release cycle and announced the selection of a Long Term Support (LTS) version and the Tiki Software Community Association was formed as the legal steward for Tiki.
 The Tiki Software Association is a not-for-profit entity established in Canada.
 Previously, the entire project was run entirely by volunteers.

 In 2010, Tiki received Best of Open Source Software Applications Award (BOSSIE) from InfoWorld, in the Applications category.

 In 2011, Tiki was named to CMS Report's Top 30 Web Applications.

 In 2012, Tiki was named "Best Web Tool" by WebHostingSearch.com, and "People's Choice: Best Free CMS" by CMS Critic.

 In 2016, Tiki was named as one of the "10 Best Open Source Collaboration Software Tools" by Small Business Computing.

 Name

 The name TikiWiki is written in CamelCase, a common Wiki syntax indicating a hyperlink within the Wiki.
 It is most likely a compound word combining two Polynesian terms, Tiki and Wiki, to create a self-rhyming name similar to wikiwiki, a common variant of wiki.

 A backronym has also been formed for Tiki: Tightly Integrated Knowledge Infrastructure.

+Release Information and History

+In general, the Tiki Software Community Association releases a new major version of Tiki Wiki every 8 months where prior, non-LTS, major versions are supported until the first minor version release of the next major version (i.e., 16.0 ⇒ 17.1).
+Starting with version 12.x, Tiki Wiki LTS is supported for 5 years where it enters a security/maintenance release cycle upon the release of the next LTS version.
+Tiki Wiki's release history is outlined below.